Sutter County Superior Court

-The Superior Court of California, County of Sutter, also known as the Sutter County Superior Court, is the California superior court with jurisdiction over Sutter County.
+The Superior Court of California, County of Sutter, informally known as the Sutter County Superior Court, is the California superior court with jurisdiction over Sutter County.

 History

 Sutter County was one of the original counties established when California became a state.

 The first courthouse was originally built in 1850, in Nicolaus, which served as the initial county seat.
 It became the American Hotel after the county seat was moved to Yuba City in 1854, and was razed in 1920.